Scientific Name: Mentha x piperita.

-It has been shown, that peppermint oil can reduce the muscle spasms in the upper and lower gastrointestinal tract of patients undergoing endoscopies, barium enemas and colonoscopies and also that peppermint oil in capsule form can relax muscle in the stomach and small intestine, which would ease cramping.
+It has been shown, that peppermint oil can reduce the muscle spasms in the upper and lower gastrointestinal tract of patients undergoing endoscopies, barium enemas, and colonoscopies and also that peppermint oil in capsule form can relax the muscle in the stomach and small intestine, which would ease cramping.

-It has been noted that mentha peperita may have cancer fighting and anti-tumor abilities.
-Peppermint was shown to significantly suppress the effect of okadaic acid which promotes tumor formation.
+It has been noted that peppermint may have cancer-fighting and anti-tumor abilities.
+It was shown to significantly suppress the effect of okadaic acid which promotes tumor formation.

-A high dose of menthol derived from mentha piperita reduces the activity of cytosolic arylamine N- acetyltransferase (NAT) activity in the human liver tumor cell, however this effect lessens with dose, and at very low doses can promote NAT relative to other substances.
+A high dose of menthol derived from the herb reduces the activity of cytosolic arylamine N- acetyltransferase (NAT) activity in the human liver tumor cell, however, this effect lessens with dose, and at very low doses can promote NAT relative to other substances.

 Studies have shown that the flavonoid glycoside, luteolin-7-O-rutinoside, obtained from Mentha piperita has a significant effect on the inhibition of histamine release.